mokhosh/filament-kanban/README.md

 ### Flashing Recently Updated Records

-You might want to have some visual feedback when a record has been updated.
-All you need to do is to use the `HasRecentUpdateIndication` trait in your `Model`.
+You get some visual feedback when a record has been just updated.

 If you're also using [Spatie Eloquent Sortable](https://github.com/spatie/eloquent-sortable) you might experience all records being flashed at the same time.
 This is because [Eloquent Sortable](https://github.com/spatie/eloquent-sortable) updates the `order_column` of all models when the sort changes.
 In order to fix that, publish their config and set `ignore_timestamps` to `true`.